-Any member that recruits a candidate that successfully completes the Academy shall have twenty (20) hours of personal leave credited to their leave account.
+Any member that recruits a candidate that successfully completes all required Academies shall have twenty (20) hours of personal leave credited to their leave account.
 If this same candidate successfully completes their probationary period, the member shall have an additional twenty (20) hours of personal leave credited to their leave account.